 In addition, because they think everything is about them, they hear others’ attempts to talk about personal feelings as veiled criticisms of themselves.

 The clinical term for taking others' concerns as personal criticism is personalizing.
-E.g., If she says "I'm feeling lonely," her narcissistic friend will hear the self-statement as an acusation, "You don't spend enough time with me."
+"I'm feeling lonely," gets heard by someone who is narcissistic as an acusation: "You don't spend enough time with me."

-Sign #5: When things go wrong between us, it’s always your fault.
+___Sign #5: I'm right.
+You're wrong.
+So when things go wrong between us, it’s always your fault.

 I can’t be expected to apologize or to admit blame.
 I’m above others and above reproach.
-You shouldn’t have… .
-Don’t threaten me with expecting me to say how I’ve contributed to a problem or I’ll get mad at you.
+If you expect me to say how I’ve contributed to a problem, I’ll get mad at you.

-Unwillingness to take responsibility for mistakes goes hand-in-hand with quickness to blame.
-This trait may come from confusing the part with the whole.
+Unwillingness to take responsibility for mistakes may come from confusing the part with the whole.
 "If I've done one thing that's not right, then I must be all bad."
-That's also all-or-nothing thinking.
+That's all-or-nothing thinking.

 Whatever the source of the sensitivity to criticism and difficulty admitting mistakes, the upshot is a tendency to blame others when anything has gone wrong.
 Blaming and fault-finding in others feel safer to narcissists than looking to discover, learn and grow from their own part in difficulties.